 All students are required to attend and actively participate during lectures and seminars.

-Outline of the Lectures
+Outline of the lectures and seminars

 Lecture 1: General principles governing prosecution in a comparative perspective